pranitadadhe23/CompilerConstructionPractical/README.md

 ## COMPILER CONSTRUCTION LAB
-1Theory assignment for writing details about LEX and YACC compilation.
+1 Theory assignment for writing details about LEX and YACC compilation.
 2 Count the number of comments, keywords, identifiers, words, lines and spaces from input file.